A lot and definitely more than meets the eyes of some project managers, who see their role as delivering the project per specs.

 Innovation is at the core of every project.
 By definition, a project is undertaken to create a “unique” outcome.
 Unique means never ever done before and will never be repeated throughout history.
 Whenever we are talking about unique, we have to talk about innovation.

 Some think of innovation as breakthrough innovation and that is not accurate.
 While breakthrough innovation is part of innovation, it is not the only part.
-Many innovation comes gradually and never reaches breakthrough point immediately.
+Many innovations come gradually and never reach a breakthrough point immediately.
 It sometimes takes multiple projects or even programs to create a substantial change in a product, service or outcome.
 Most innovation is about finding ways to improve in everything we do.
 So, innovation is about improvements even if small, until we reach substantial improvements.

 Here are a few things you can do to encourage innovation at the project level:

 1. Start with a big picture of what the project is, and then ask “how can we improve on previous performance?”